dragonflypl/web-wiki/react.md

 ### CSS in JS

-I'm not interested in it.
+I'm interested in it.
 If my mind changes check `styled-components`.

 ## Architecture